 - How quickly you need your items to be delivered

-As of this writing, here’s how the different services described above break down in this example:
+As of this writing, here’s how the different services described above break down in this example when using Shippo:

 |Retail Cost||Estimated Delivery Time||Free Packaging Provided?|

 In this example, if cost-savings is your biggest priority—even if it means sacrificing speed—First-Class Package Service may make the most sense.
 Interestingly, if speed is a bigger priority, it’s still important to crunch the numbers.
-It’s also worth noting that the USPS Priority Mail Flat-Rate box was cheaper than Priority Mail, even though you have the added benefit of reducing your packaging expenses with the USPS-provided box.
+It’s also worth noting that the USPS Priority Mail was cheaper than the Priority Mail Flat-Rate box.
+But, you have the added benefit of reducing your packaging expenses with the USPS-provided Flat-Rate box.

 That said, these calculations change if you need to ship longer distances or if you’ll be mailing more than one t-shirt at a time.
 Always double-check to make sure the shipping service you choose represents the best value for you and your customer’s particular needs.